Make an Anthropologie-Inspired DIY Woven Basket

 After a search on Amazon, I found this simple, white mesh basket.
 It was the right size (11.75 wide x 14-inches tall), shape, and price.

-I would also need some kind of thick cording to create a woven look.
+I would also needed some thick cording to create a woven look.
 I already had 1 package of this jute cord but not knowing how much I would need, I ordered another one.
 So I had 2 packages, each 135 feet long.

 Plan for the Woven Basket